eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 (Machine-verified in the [verification notebook](#a-verification-notebook))
 {% endproof %}

+You can see this in the [playground](#a-playground) above by making a slight adjustment to the Burial Chain scenario.
+Move the top slider until Bob defeats Alice by a wider margin than Alice defeats Clark. ex. by default Alice beats Clark 65:35, and Bob beats Alice 60:40.
+Change the Bob-Alice matchup to 66:34 for Bob, and then try the burial manipulation of moving the bottom slider to the left.
+You will see that the manipulation now elects Clark instead of Alice.

 We note that this theorem provides further Condorcet stability.
 For example, if a Condorcet winner has the strongest pairwise margins, then it is immune to complex burial manipulations by any coalition.
 It also singles out exactly which non-Condorcet winners can ever possibly be elevated to victory through complex burial manipulations: ones who win by more than they lose to the Condorcet winner.